nazkord/ASD/README.md

 Those tasks mainly based on different sorting algorithms, trees and graphs.
 Don't judge my code, some of tasks are made just because of my curiosity "))

-In each folder, there are many task with **description** and in the code there are **comments** to facilitate undestanding of the code.
+In each folder, there are many task with **description** and in the code there are **comments** to facilitate undestanding of the solution.